 Try it out: Odd One Out Topsy turvy!

 Zoom In, Zoom Out activities provides a great opportunity to extend vocabulary.
 By asking the children to observe and describe each stage of magnification you are helping them to develop their literacy skills.

 Try it out: Zoom In, Zoom Out Strange stripes

 What If? activities are also brilliant for literacy.
-Asked what would happen if plants could talk, "one child wondered whether they would have their own language or whether they would pick up language from their surroundings which would mean forest trees might talk 'bird' and school playground trees might talk like children."
+Asked What if plants could talk? “one child wondered whether they would have their own language or whether they would pick up language from their surroundings, which would mean forest trees might talk 'bird' and school playground trees might talk like children."

 Try it out: What if...
 Plants could talk?

 Our Big Questions, such as Does colour affect how we taste things? involve the whole class in a discussion – it’s forming a plan for a science investigation, but along the way language skills are being used.
 Your class will work together together to create a plan of action, which you then can decide to present to the rest of the school.